 Being saved by the winch and lifted up and into the "helicopter".

 Testing the very hot pyro technic emergency lights...

 Getting to know more about our best buddies if lost out in the water – the Emergency Position Indication Radio Beacon (EPIRB) communicating directly with satellites and the smaller life west AIS Man Over Board transmitter, communicating with all AIS connected ships and boats within shorter distances.

-At Käringön, The Swedish Sea Rescue Society runs a rescue station with several rescue ships, ribs and water jets covering vast areas of the Swedish west coast.
-They are obviously well connected with the MRCC, or JRCCC, in Gothenburg – Maritime Rescue Coordination Center, or nowadays Joint Rescue Coordination Center covering marine and airborn rescue assignments.
+At Käringön, The Swedish Sea Rescue Society runs a rescue station with several rescue ships, ribs, and water jets covering vast areas of the Swedish west coast.
+They are obviously well connected with the MRCC, or JRCCC, in Gothenburg – Maritime Rescue Coordination Center, or nowadays Joint Rescue Coordination Center covering marine and airborne rescue assignments.

-And don't worry, if you get lost anywhere on Kärringön, the Swedish Sea Rescue Society personel will find you in no-time, using their fossil fuel-free bicycle rescue units...
+And don't worry, if you get lost anywhere on Kärringön, the Swedish Sea Rescue Society personnel will find you in no time, using their fossil fuel-free bicycle rescue units...